 Although traditional CRM does have systems in place for this purpose, they are becoming grossly dated in the modern context.
 To resolve this issue, a mobile CRM platform can be implemented that allows for seamless and timely communication between the departments.

-Any update to an order will require a gear to move, which may be further dependent on another one.
+Any update to order will require a gear to move, which may be further dependent on another one.
 For example, when an order is created, it must be forwarded to the production as well as the finance departments so that the details can be finalized and production can begin.